Rustic Farmhouse Fall Home Tour 2021

 Some people ask why I use faux when I am an avid gardener.

 Because sometimes I want to set and forget my decor.

-Meaning, I don’t want to worry about watering, caring for or replacing things often.
+Means, I don’t want to worry about watering, caring for, or replacing things often.

 The dining room is one of those spaces.